alfaarizi/portfolio-2023/README.md

 ## About

 This project is a personal portfolio website for Muhammad Al Farizi.
 It provides information about his skills, work experience, interests, education, and technical projects in 2023.
-The site is built using HTML, CSS (Bootstrap), and JavaScript to ensure a responsive and interactive user experience.
+The site is built using HTML, CSS + Bootstrap, and JavaScript to ensure responsive and interactive user experience.

 ## Preview